 There are a couple things you’re going to want to have before creating your Amazon Storefront.

 Second, you’ll likely want more than 3 SKUs to justify the investment.
-Storefronts are not cheap, so unless you are specifically building off of the success of a single product and can afford it. then you might want to wait until you have a catalog of products that allow you to take full advantage of a storefront.
+Storefronts are not cheap, so unless you are specifically building off of the success of a single product and can afford it, you might want to wait until you have a catalog of products that allows you to take full advantage of a storefront.

 If you have 3 SKUs then you can display your whole catalog and cross-sell, take full advantage of sponsored brand ads and build out multiple, engaging landing pages on your storefront with products that build real value in someone’s life.

-We won’t go into the full design process here as you can find detailed information on Amazon’s store creation guide but here are the steps you will want to take.
-We’re assuming you already have a storefront strategy and a designer you are working with to make the right sized images.
+We won’t go into the full design process here as you can find detailed information on Amazon’s store creation guide but here are the steps you will have to take.
+We’re assuming you already have a storefront strategy and a designer you are working with to create visually-appealing graphics.